Rookout/deployment-examples/java-aws-elasticbeanstalk/README.md

 1. Add the source files to your built .jar file.

 2. Add these [.ebextensions standalone config scripts](.ebextensions) to your project configuration.
-    * sets up and runs the Rookout Java Agent, allowing instrumentation and real time fetching of debug messages.
+    * sets up and runs Rook, allowing instrumentation and real time fetching of debug messages.

 __The process is described here : [Rookout Integration Process](#rookout-integration-process)__